 Thermal printheads allow for more nozzles; nozzles are the horsepower of inkjet printers, so HP can (normally) achieve more speed than any piezo printer.
+Unfortunately Canon developed its thermal printheads even faster.

 Piezo printheads allow for small picoliter size, so Epson features picoliter size in its ads, as if that is what defines quality.